dartmouth-dltg/aspace_analytics/README.md

 Paste any analytics snippets into `public/views/layout_head.html.erb` The plugin will add the contents of this file to all pages in the PUI.

+For Google Tag Manager or other analytics that also have `<noscript>` content, place that content in `public/views/body_top.html.erb`

 ## What does it do?
 The plugin adds a space to place analytics snippets for tracking usage of the PUI and can be used for tracking with Google, Matomo and other packages.